tepel-chen/tchen-ctf-blog/_posts/UotT.md

     return hash_value
 ```

-However, this function is used wrong, and the arguments are swapped.
+However, my teammate found out that this function is used wrong, and the arguments are swapped.

 ```python
 save_filename = f"{gen_filename(file.filename, user.username)}{ext}"